brandonporcel/clases-csharp/README.md

+# c#

-# Clases,Trabajos,Tareas Laboratorio c#- Escuela
+Clases,Trabajos,Tareas Laboratorio - Escuela
+blabbalavldab balbl

+**NOTE: A passing build status indicates all listed APIs are available since the last update.
+A failing build status indicates that 1 or more services may be unavailable at the moment**

+## Index
+- tarea-1
+- Tarea 2

 ### tarea-1
 agregar,eliminar,insertar numeros de una lista
 ### copitos